m3llington/TriviaGame/README.md

 # TriviaGame
-Trivia Game Project
+Basketball Trivia Game!

-This is a front end web application/game that was created using Javascript/Query.
+This is a front end web application/game that was created using Javascript/Query for the functionality.
+Bootstrap was the CSS library used.

 Hosted using github pages https://m3llington.github.io/TriviaGame/